• Skip to main content

 One of these semiconductor diodes is fairly weak, but if you combine many of them, you can get a very bright point of light, like the LED chips used in grow lights.
 Even the smallest ones are quite powerful and the larger ones, like COB LEDs, are incredibly bright.

 Because an LED fixture is made up of multiple larger diodes, and each diode is in turn made up of many small points of light, you have the flexibility to combine many different colors of light in the same fixture.
-This is a unique advantage of LED grow lights and it allows you to achieve the exact mix of colors that plants need.

 Are LED Grow Lights Worth It?